 Decent work, safe work, and safe working conditions actually [aren’t] possible until and and unless gender-based violence and harassment is prevented and eradicated…It doesn’t just affect the individual who’s targeted.
 It has ripple effects throughout the workplace, the community, and the economy.
 We can’t possibly achieve gender equality as long as gender-based violence and harassment exists. – Robin Runge

 The event was moderated by Wade Channell, Senior Economic Growth Adviser for Gender, from the USAID Gender Equality and Women’s Empowerment Hub.
-Wade was joined by two expert panelists who shared studies, examples, and fascinating insights with the CoP.
+Wade was joined by two expert panelists who shared studies, examples, and fascinating insights with the USAID WEE CoP.

 Linda Scott, Emeritus DP World Chair for Entrepreneurship and Innovation and author of the Double X Economy.
 Linda is a professor and women’s economic empowerment expert sharing a wealth of research about private sector engagement and the global gender gap.

 Robin Runge, Co-Director, Equality and Inclusion Department at the Solidarity Center.
 Robin is a lawyer and professor with over 25 years of experience developing policies, programs and laws to end gender inequality in employment by addressing sexual harassment and gender-based violence.